"Therefore, I urge you, brothers and sisters, in view of God's mercy,

 - 3 T's of the Christian Life -- Trials, Tests, and Tribulations.
 We are to expect these in our life and we are to have joy that they are happening because, if handled appropriately, they will grow us.

-- Understanding the importance of virtue as well as the importance of knowledge; knowledge without virtue is just a person spitting out Biblical facts but not knowing the character of God and not knowing how to act as a Christian which can be extremely destructive.
+- Understanding the importance of virtue as well as the importance of knowledge; knowledge without virtue is just a person spitting out Biblical facts but not knowing the character of God and not knowing how to

 - Realizing that all Biblical knowledge attained increases responsibility to live out that knowledge, as well as increases freedom to live because you understand God more and feel more confident in Him.